awachira/dsa-masterclass/01-asymptotic_analysis/README.md

   compare 27 to 50: smaller, select lower half compare 27 to 27: found!
 ```
 in either case, it is clear that not all elements were used in the comparisons.
-The number of comparisons in such cases, where there are repeated halvings is `O(log n)`.
+The number of comparisons in such cases, where there are repeated halvings is `log n`.
 The runtimes of such algorithms are therefore characteristically `O(log n)`.

 In programming practice, you sometimes stumble upon recursive functions.
 Say you had the one given below:
 ```c++